fgerraty/Urban_Scavengers/README.md

 -   **01_UrbanizationCalculation.R** calculates the extent of urbanization and agricultural cultivation within buffers of three radii (1km, 3km, 5km) of each site.

 -   **02_DataClean.R** cleans and summarizes raw data files.
+This script also generates the components that form Figure S1.

 -   **03_Multivariate_Analyses.R** conducts all permutational analysis of variance (PERMANOVA) and multivariate generalized linear modelling (MvGLM) to investigate the best predictors of scavenging assemblages.
-This script also generates tables S2, S3, S4, S5, and S6 in the manuscript.
+This script also generates tables S2-S11 in the manuscript.

--   **04_Univariate_Analyses.R** conducts all analyses related to the effects of urbanization on metrics of carrion scavenging ecosystem functions.
+-   **04_Univariate_Analyses.R** conducts all analyses related to the effects of anthropogenic disturbances on metrics of carrion scavenging ecosystem functions.
+This script also generates tables S12-S15 in the manuscript.

 In addition, there are four scripts (light blue in outline) dedicated to generating plots for primary and supplemental figures: